 The Saw Loop is an easy walk in the woods compared to the hard climb up to High Knob.
 There are several open wildlife clearings as well as two seasonal creeks.

-From the back loop of the campground follow the purple blazed Saw Mill Loop trail for 0.3 miles to the beginning of the loop portion of the hike.
+From the back loop of the campground follow the yellow blazed Saw Mill Loop trail for 0.3 miles to the beginning of the loop portion of the hike.
 From here turn right and follow the loop 3.1 miles back to the same point.
 On the first part of the loop Hawes Creek is on your left, then cross a small ridge on the back side of the loop and follow a feeder stream back to the beginning of the loop before turning right for the 0.3 miles back to the hike start point.